Edwards-R/understanding_docs/interpretations/publishing-a-new-interpretation.md

+---
+parent: Interpretations
+title: 7.
+Guidelines for publishing a new Interpretation
+---
 # Guidelines for publishing a new Interpretation
 In order to declare a change in Interpretation, it is necessary to publish a work to base that change upon.
 A good declaration of a change in Interpretation contains the following: